modalitysystems/modalitysoftware-docs/twa/Capabilities.md

 ### Active Directory Attributes for users

-Throughout the reporting Active Directroy Attributes are used to group users for reporting purposes.
+Throughout the reporting Active Directory Attributes are used to group users for reporting purposes.

 TWA collects the following attributes for all users by default